 Evergreens – because evergreen trees remained green throughout the winter they were thought to have power over death and could defeat winter demons roaming the earth and urge the coming of the Sun.

 Holly – the vibrant green leaves and bright red berries that appear during the winter symbolizes rebirth.

 Lights – homes and holiday trees were decorated with candles to frighten away unwanted spirits and to encourage the Sun to shine.

-Mistletoe – to the Druids the white berries symbolized semen of the Gods and was used to bring fertility and abundance.
-Hung over the doorway it protected from thunder, lightning and malicious evil.
-As for kissing under the mistletoe, Norse legend has it that Frigg (the mother of Baldur) loved Her son so much that She couldn’t bear the thought of any harm coming to Him.
+The Norse Goddess Frigg loved Her son Baldur so much that She couldn’t bear the thought of any harm coming to Him.
 She made a pact with the four Elements that nothing in Their realms would do Him harm.
-Loki (the trickster God) fashioned an arrow from mistletoe and gave it to Baldur’s blind brother.
-At Loki’s instruction, the arrow was shot and Balder was killed.
-Frigg’s tears restored her Son to life, and she was so happy that She declared mistletoe a plant of luck, love and promise.
+Loki fashioned an arrow from mistletoe and the arrow killed Baldur.
+Frigg’s tears restored her Son to life, and She was so happy that She declared mistletoe a plant of luck, love and promise.
 To kiss under the mistletoe is to receive Frigg’s blessing.

 Ornaments – Germanic people originally decorated their trees with fruit, candy,cookies and flowers to symbolize the abundance to come when the Sun begins to warm the Earth once again.